mskcc/forte/docs/usage.md

 - `test`
   - A profile with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters
+- `juno`
+  - Configurations for running the pipeline on the juno server.
+  - Includes configurations for using the LSF job scheduler and appropriate resource limits for the system.

 ### `-resume`